 Doug Martin is represented by the Charles Cowles Gallery in New York, NY, and he has been a Resident Fellow at Yaddo in Saratoga Springs, NY, on several occasions.

 His work is included in distinguished public collections including the Rose Art Museum, Brandeis University, Waltham, MA; Sheldon Museum of Art, University of Nebraska, Lincoln, NE; and Herbert F. Johnson Museum of Art, Cornell University, Ithaca, NY.
 He received his MFA from the University of Nebraska–Lincoln in 1975.

-professor of art, University of Texas at Austin
+Professor Emeritus, University of Texas at Austin

 Read more about Lawrence McFarland

 Catherine Meier explores the meaning of “open space” through animation, site-specific installations, and large-scale prints and drawings.
 Representing a state of mind as well as a state of being, these expansive landscapes are redolent of the artist’s own travels crossing the Great Plains of North America and the Mongolian Steppe where her experience of freedom and boundlessness also fueled feelings of fear and paranoia.
 Meier has shown her work in gallery and museum settings in the Midwest, South, and Japan, at film festivals, and in the very landscapes that gave rise to her drawings.
 She has a BFA in Studio Art from the University of Nebraska, Lincoln, and an MFA from the University of Michigan, Ann Arbor.
 Her awards include a Jacob K. Javits Fellowship for Graduate study, two from the Arrowhead Regional Arts Council, and a McKnight Visual Artist Fellowship.